chromaui/chromatic-docs/access.md

 #### Single Sign-On (SSO)

 Single Sign-On (SSO) is available to enterprise customers.
-To sign in, make sure to navigate to your team's custom Chromatic URL, for example, `mycompany.chromatic.com`.
+To sign-in, make sure to navigate to your team's custom Chromatic URL, for example, `mycompany.chromatic.com`.

 If you don't know the Chromatic URL for your team, you may need to ask the account or project owner.